shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

 **Let's test it out.**

-* Create an EKS cluster with a Managed NodeGroup and a IAM service account `s3-reader` in default namespace with `AmazonS3ReadOnlyAccess` IAM permissions :
+* Create an EKS cluster with a Managed NodeGroup and an IAM service account `s3-reader` in the default namespace with `AmazonS3ReadOnlyAccess` IAM permissions :

 ```yaml
 apiVersion: eksctl.io/v1alpha5